xJackyll/Azure_VM_Provisioning/README.md

 To provision the Azure VM, follow these steps:

+1. Make sure you have **Powershell** updated to the latest version
-1. Navigate to the `Scripts` directory.
+2. Navigate to the `Scripts` directory.
-2. Run 🏃‍♂️ `CreateCred.ps1` to create the `Credential.xml` file if you don't have one (optional).
+3. Run 🏃‍♂️ `CreateCred.ps1` to create the `Credential.xml` file if you don't have one (optional).
-3. Execute 🚀 `CreateAzureVM.ps1` to initiate the VM creation process.
+4. Execute 🚀 `CreateAzureVM.ps1` to initiate the VM creation process.

+If you still are having problems running the script consider running it as Admin.

 ## Author